Frequently Asked Questions

 EU-REP.Global is specialized in fulfilling these abovementioned requirements in a compliant and customer-friendly manner.
 In case you need additional services relating to data protection compliance, such as legal advice or the appointment of a Data Protection Officer pursuant to Art.
 37-39 of the GDPR, we will be glad to get you in touch with our partners.

-In case your company is obliged to appoint an EU representative but fails do to so, EU data protection supervisory authorities may issue fines of up to 10 mio. € or 2% of your company’s global annual turnover, whichever is higher.
-According to EU laws, those penalties may also be enforced against entities established in non-EU states.
+In case your company is obliged to appoint an EU representative but fails do to so, EU data protection supervisory authorities may issue penalties of up to 10 mio. € or 2% of your company’s global annual turnover, whichever is higher.
+According to EU laws, those fines may also be enforced against entities established in non-EU states.

 Another aspect is that, since awareness in the EU regarding matters of data protection has raised enormously, your B2B or B2C customers in the EU pay attention whether you comply with GDPR obligations.
 The consequences of negative publicity coming along with reports on non-compliance may even exceed the damage caused by financial penalties.